microsoft/fast/specs/flyout/flyout.md

 - `trap-focus` - boolean, whether or not to keep focus contained inside the Flyout, defaults to true
 - `target` - string, the html id of the HTMLElement that the Flyout is attached to, (viewport for anchored region defaults to the parent of the anchor) and triggered by
 - `position` - enum, where the tooltip should appear relative to its target, uses Anchored Region logic, see *Position Options*
+- `responsive` - boolean, whether or not the positioning is responsive based on available space, defaults to true
 - `delay` - number, milliseconds (ms) the time delay before the Flyout is shown once triggered
 - `aria-labelledby` - optional based on implementation**
 - `aria-describedby` - optional based on implementation**